Maiden’s stone (Divci Kamen), which can be found on the way between Cesky Krumlov and Ceske Budejovice, is an impressive ruins of medieval castle.

 This Monday jaunt took as about 2 hours.
 I need to admit, it was quite an experience to be alone in such a place and to have the castle all for ourselves.
 We could have done a picnic in the heart of the courtyard.
 Took some pictures or sneak to every place we wished, searching for hidden treasure.

-Although the castle is opened year-round, back then in November it wasn’t a common tourist destination.
+Although the castle is open year-round, back then in November it wasn’t a common tourist destination.
 Remember, the ruins of the castle may be closed due to bad weather conditions.
 It’s always better to check the current news from the castle before going there.
 Now since January 26th entering the castle is prohibited due to snow and ice coverage as it’s dangerous and slippery there.

 There’s a legend connected with building the castle.
 Of course, as usual, eternal love is involved.
 There was a young boy peeping at a beautiful girl, who was coming at the Vltava’s bank every day.
 He immediately fell in love with her, and one day he plucked up his courage and asked if she would marry him.
 She agreed on one condition, that he will build her home close to her favourite place at the river bank.
 He named it after her, to show his absolute love.